sanwill/kubernetes-on-virtualbox/README.md

 ## Preparation
-* Install VirtualBOx on PC/Mac
+* Install VirtualBox on PC/Mac
 * Create host-only network on VirtualBox, for example: **vboxnet0** use IPv4 network address 192.168.70.0 (GW address: 192.168.70.1) and subnet 24 (Netmask: 255.255.255.0)
 * Create **3 VMs** with 2 vCPU, 4096GB RAM each (for lower spec system, you can cut the spec to half), 100GB storage.
 These VMs will be named as:
   * master-node